SamppaLHT/R22_SpedSpel/README.md

 ## Version History

 * 1.0      [Link to download](https://github.com/SamppaLHT/R22_SpedSpel/releases/tag/SpedenSpelit1.0)
     * Full release of the working program

+* 0.9
+    * Final test version with useful commands for debugging and testing individual features.
+Added ISR functions to support game logic and tie the program together as well as tidied up existing modules

 * 0.5
-    * Reworks on gamelogic
+    * First version of broadly working checkGame function and further reworks on existing modules to support it

 * 0.3
-    * Introduced first bits of gamelogic
+    * Reworks to display and buttons modules as well as first instances of game logic aimed at integrating the separate modules

 * 0.1
-    * First stage versions of the modules
+    * First stage versions of the modules and timer initialization

 ## License